Syver-b/school/README.md

-GitHub for school projects and collaberations!
+GitHub for school projects and collaborations!